icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 The parameters are used to configure the connection.

-All the Slic versions support an `Initialize` frame with a body that starts with a version field.
+All Slic versions support an `Initialize` frame with a body that starts with a version field.
 The remainder of the body is version-specific.
 If the server doesn't support the version from the `Initialize` frame, it must respond with a `Version` frame that specifies the versions it supports.